-Future Generations University Center for Community Change facilitates connections and support among its network of global partners to grow and share knowledge and practice that strengthens their role as change agents to empower communities for equitable and sustainable change.
+Future Generations University Center for Community Change promotes innovations in community development while facilitating connections and support among a growing network of global partners to increase and share knowledge and practice that strengthens the capacities of governments and other change agents to empower communities for equitable and sustainable change.

 The Future Generations University Center for Community Change envisions a world where communities take the lead in building sustainable, equitable futures.